MUS2059 : Contemporary Music Practice 2

 Teaching Rationale And Relationship

-Practicals introduce and develop performance, arranging and collaboration skills; this is reinforced by group learning where students practise and improve these skills; lectures deliver Vernacular (predominantly non-notated) Music Skills and also introduce repertoire and modes of working; tutorials allow students to work intensively on their own technical skills on their instrument or voice.
+Seminars introduce and develop performance, arranging and collaboration skills; this is reinforced by group learning where students practise and improve these skills; lectures introduce vernacular (predominantly non-notated) music skills, contextualize repertoire and critical frameworks for situating practice; 1:1 instrumental lessons allow students to work intensively on their own technical skills on their instrument or voice.

 The format of resits will be determined by the Board of Examiners